Comparative Metaphysics

 Is the Chinese Zodiac the same as Bazi?+

 No. The Chinese Zodiac (12 animals) is only the Year Pillar's Earthly Branch.
-Bazi uses all four pillars with both Stems and Branches, creating 12,960,000 possible combinations vs. only 12 zodiac types.
+Bazi uses all four pillars with both Stems and Branches, creating a much larger set of theoretical pillar combinations than the 12 zodiac types.

 ABOUT THE AUTHOR